Meeting and surpassing all audience expectations every day.

 The youth of America wanting redistribution of wealth.

-We had to get with it.
+We got to get with it.

-An ideal young potential Democrat, except for this.
+Okay, so now here comes a youth, 29-year-old Edward Snowden, an ideal young potential Democrat, except for this.

-So we have a montage here of media people and inside the beltway types commenting on the guy.
+So we have a montage here of media people and inside-the-beltway types commenting on the guy.

-Snowden is twenty-nine years old.
+Snowden is 29 years old.

 He doesn't have a high school diploma.

-Twenty-nine years old with a GED.
+29 years old with a GED.

 Individuals like this, 29 years old.